project-clara/project-clara/project-clara-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

-Propelling is a simple appointment, feedback and survey application.
+Project-Clara is a simple appointment, feedback and survey application.

 ## Commit Message Format